Care and maintenance

 • In addition, do not use undiluted cleaning agents, bleach, ammonia or soap intended for hard surfaces on the textile covers.

-Kvadrat care instructions for curtain and upholstery fabrics
+Find out more: Kvadrat care instructions for upholstery and curtain fabrics